Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Mr. Fender had been repairing pickups, which were new devices used to amplify guitars, in southern California.
 The musicians who employed him were primarily country and western style guitarists.
 Jazz musicians were also using amplified guitars, but the Charlie Christian style of pickup was not what Leo opted to use on his Telecaster.

-Jazz guitarists like Charlie Christian gravitated to Gibson guitars, and warmer sounds.
+Jazz guitarists like Charlie Christian gravitated to Gibson guitars and their warmer sounds.
 When Chuck Berry started the rock and roll guitar revolution in the mid 1950s, he also went the Gibson way.
 These things do not show the Tele to be a country and western guitar, but because country and western folks preferred the great Telecaster twang, it seemed the guitar was meant to be the hammer of the honkey tonk gods.

 Today's Versitile Telecaster